mscpereira/FirstCSharpForm/README.md

 I'm starting with C# as my second language.

-Working with my first Form connected to a DB.
+Working with my first (simple) Form connected to a DB.

 For coding I used Visual Studio 2022.

 For DB I used Microsoft SQL Server Studio

+Try it with Username:User  Password:qwerty